MicrosoftDocs/biztalk-docs/biztalk/core/how-to-create-a-send-port1.md

 ms.author: "mandia"
 manager: "anneta"
 ---
-# How to Create a Send Port
+# Create a Send Port
 Use the following procedure to create BizTalk Server send ports for JD Edwards EnterpriseOne.

 ### To create a send port